 - Alligator pepper is used in traditional medicine to heal certain diseases like diarrhea and stomach ache.

 - It is used as a flavor in some local dishes.

 - It is used traditionally in Igbo land for naming ceremonies.
 They use it in saying prayers for the newborn baby.

 - In Igbo land, it is also used to welcome visitors.

 - It is mixed with kola nuts during prayers and libations.

 - It is commonly used in Asia to treat snake bites.

-- The Yorubas in the western part of NIgeria put a small amount of alligator pepper on the tongue of their newborn babies.
-They use it as a way of welcoming the baby to the world.
+- The Yorubas in the western part of Nigeria put a small amount of alligator pepper on the tongues of their newborn babies.
+They use it as a way of welcoming the baby into the world.

 Alligator pepper has different uses and health benefits.
 While there are different reports on the uses and health benefits of alligator pepper, you should know that not all are scientifically proven.
-Also, some of the reported health benefits need further research to confirm both effectiveness, safety, and efficacy of use.
+Also, some of the reported health benefits need further research to confirm their effectiveness, safety, and efficacy.

 It is also important to note that alligator pepper should be consumed because of its nutritional constituents, not as a treatment option for any health condition.
 It should not be taken in place of medication.
 If you feel sick or have been diagnosed with any medical condition, you should speak with your doctor about the right treatment plan.